Nasty Gal: Expansion into publishing

-In 2012, Nasty Gal released the first issue of what was planned to be a semiannual "lifestyle magazine", titled Super Nasty, which featured spreads on "fashion, music and culture," and was included free in customers' orders.
+In 2012, the company released the first issue of what was planned to be a semiannual "lifestyle magazine", titled Super Nasty, which featured spreads on "fashion, music and culture," and was included free in customers' orders.
 Amoruso functioned as an editor-in-chief.
 Contributors and photographers for the first issue included Terry Richardson, Hugh Lippe, Jeff Hahn, Alexandra Richards, Syd tha Kyd, Langley Hemingway, and Girls writer Lesley Arfin.

 The second issue was in spring 2013 and included Kesh, model Sidney Williams, Io Echo, Haley Wollens, Phoebe Collings-James, Charli XCX, and Akiko Matsuura.

 In 2014, Nasty Gal founder Amoruso published the book #GIRLBOSS.
-Following the book’s release, Amoruso launched the GIRLBOSS Foundation to inspire women to take their careers into their own hands.
+Following the book's release, Amoruso launched the GIRLBOSS Foundation to inspire women to take their careers into their own hands.
 The foundation awards grants each quarter to women with creative projects.

 In April 2017, Netflix released a show, Girlboss, loosely based on the book.
 The series was cancelled after season 1.